 The camera is aimed at you.
 You smile.
 The photo could turn out to be magical – or ego-crushing.
 But it’s not you, it’s the camera.
 Just as your reflection on the back of a spoon isn’t what you really look like, a photo doesn’t capture you as you are.
 It can’t.

 The Art of Being Photographed is the ultimate guide for how to look good in photos.
-This website shows you how to think like a camera, explaining simple principles you can use when you pose for any photo, no matter who you are.
+This website shows you how to think like a camera, explaining simple principles you can use when you pose for a photo, no matter who you are.

 The Art of Being Photographed is the ultimate guide for posing for photos.
 It shows you how to think like a camera, explaining simple principles you can use when you pose for any photo, no matter who you are.